 - c.
 The roll cage design must have radii design required.
 Square intersections and corners will not be permitted. - d.
 Solid metal is not permitted on top of cars. - C. A left side shoulder bar is mandatory on all cars.
 The left side shoulder bar may be constructed of one of the following: - a.
 4130 steel tubing with a minimum O.D.
 5/8 inches, with a minimum wall thickness .049 inches - b.
 Stainless steel tubing with a minimum O.D.
 5/8 inches, with a minimum wall thickness, .065 inches - D. The shoulder bar must be securely fastened to the left nerf bar and the rear roll cage upright using a minimum of grade five (5) bolt.
 The shoulder bar may be attached by welding, mounted with split clamps or nerf style spuds.
 The shoulder bar must be securely fastened at the nerf end between the leftmost point of the nerf bar and a point (4) four inches inboard of that.
+Optional shoulder bar mounting the lower portion of shoulder bar can slip onto a nerf bar spud with a minimum slip over distance of 2 inches, but the top portion of the shoulder bar must be bolted as described above.
 The shoulder bar attachment to the roll cage must be at least as high as the top of the tail section. - E. Helmet hooks attached to the chassis are not allowed.